Common questions

 - Omni Connection Admin permissions for the connection you want to connect to dbt

-- In your browser, navigate to the GitHub or GitLab dbt repository you want to connect to Omni.
+- In your browser, navigate to the GitHub dbt repository you want to connect to Omni.

 - Click the Code button.